Snuffy2/lldap-request/README.md

 * Don't rely on Authelia for the password reset email and/or support other tools (ex.
 Authentik, Keycloak, etc.)
 * Sent a notice to an Admin when there is a new user to approve
 * Connect to lldap directly using [GraphQL API calls](https://github.com/lldap/lldap/blob/main/schema.graphql) (not relying on lldap-cli)
+* Use environment variable for what group(s) to add the new user to
 * Any number of UI improvements